gabergg/cr-api/README.md

 This project focuses on back-end.
 Feel free to check out https://github.com/gabergg/gabergg.github.io (hosted at http://gabergg.github.io/tictactoe) for some front-end code, or https://github.com/gabergg/third_wave (hosted at http://thirdwave.herokuapp.com) for some a larger rails project (disclaimer: UI is all over the place currently!).

+Technologies: I was learning Rails when I decided to build this.
+Furthermore, Rails gives some nice routing for APIs and Rspec allows for clean and organized testing.
+Rails allowed me to develop rapidly, and ActiveRecord makes it nice to work with models and our database.
+If I weren't learning Rails at the time, I would have used an API gem.
+I'm using PostgreSQL to run the same database in development and production on Heroku.

-This is currently hosted at coffeeapi.herokuapp.com.
+This API is currently hosted at coffeeapi.herokuapp.com.
 You can find my resume at gabegsell.com/resume.

 ---